numbat70/inclusion2021/_docs/accessibility/language.md

 > "People do not have disabilities.
 They are disabled.
 They have medical conditions, impairments or illnesses.
 The disability is something society causes because of how it reacts to people with those impairments.
 >It's really important we use this language as it leads to equality."
 >
->"We went through PWD (people with disabilities) but changed as we threw off the convention that we were less.
+>"We went through PWD (People With Disabilities) but changed as we threw off the convention that we were less.
 Putting people first is part of the journey to pride & awareness.
 It revolves around how you see disability."

 ## Language per condition

+There is a [more general section about advice for specific needs](/inclusion/accessibility/advice-specific/).
+Here, we are focusing on the language we use.
 ### Neurodiversity (including Autism, ADHD and dyslexia)

 We recommend taking the 'identity first’ approach when talking about neurodiversity.
 However, there are some exceptions.